amscanne/schtest/README.md

-# SchTest - Scheduler Testing Framework (Rust Port)
+# schtest - Scheduler Testing Framework

 This is a Rust port of the SchTest scheduler testing framework, which provides tools for testing and benchmarking Linux scheduler functionality.